s4v4g3/otel-extensions-pytest/README.md

 ### `@instrumented_fixture` decorator

 You can decorate fixtures by using the `@instrumented_fixture` decorator.
-If the span is a generator (i.e. has a `yield` statement), separate spans will be created for the setup and teardown phases.
+If the fixture is a generator (i.e. has a `yield` statement), separate spans will be created for the setup and teardown phases.

 ```python